Construction on Interstate 30 in Saline County Requires Overnight Lane Closures

-SALINE COUNTY (11-27) – Construction to widen Interstate 30 to six lanes in Saline County requires continued overnight lane closures on the interstate, according to Arkansas Department of Transportation (ARDOT) officials.
+SALINE COUNTY (9-5) – Construction to widen Interstate 30 to six lanes in Saline County requires overnight lane closures on the interstate, according to Arkansas Department of Transportation (ARDOT) officials.

 Weather permitting, eastbound and westbound lanes on I-30 will alternately be closed in various locations within the project’s work zone, west of the interchange with U.S. Highway 70 (Exit 111) to east of Sevier Street in Benton (Exit 116).
-Depending on location, an inside or outside lane will be closed to allow crews to place temporary striping and barrier walls.
-This work will take place during overnight hours from Monday night, December 2 through Saturday morning, December 21.
-No lane closures will be in affect Saturday nights.
+Depending on location, an inside or outside lane will be closed to allow crews to place temporary lane striping and barrier wall.
+This work will take place during overnight hours beginning Sunday night, September 8 through Saturday morning, September 21.

 Traffic will be controlled with construction barrels and signage.
 The public is advised to be cautious when traveling in the work zone.
 Areas adjacent to the interstate may experience noise impacts during nighttime hours.